yossiyhartman/VU-Deep-Learning-Assignment/README.md

-## Deep Learning Course Assignments - VU Amsterdam
+## Deep Learning Course Assignments – VU Amsterdam
-Welcome to my Deep Learning course repository from VU Amsterdam.
-This repository is a collection of my worked-out assignments for the course, showcasing my journey through understanding and implementing neural networks.
-From foundational concepts to more advanced models, each folder and file here is a step towards demystifying the complex world of deep learning.
+Welcome to my repository for the Deep Learning course at VU Amsterdam.
+This repo contains the assignments I worked on as part of the course, reflecting my progress in understanding and applying key concepts in neural networks, from the basics to more advanced models.

-**- Pure Python 2-Layer Neural Network:**
+#### Pure Python Neural Network
-  An implementation of a simple neural network with one hidden layer, built from scratch using only Python.
-This section aims to demonstrate the foundational principles of neural networks, including forward propagation, backward propagation, and the basic learning algorithm without relying on high-level libraries.
+An implementation of a basic neural network with one hidden layer, built entirely from scratch using Python.
+This assignment focuses on the core mechanics of neural networks, including forward and backward propagation, without relying on external libraries.

-**- Numpy Neural Network:**
+#### Numpy Neural Network
-  This section advances the complexity by incorporating numpy for efficient matrix multiplication, which is crucial for scaling neural network operations.
-The focus here is on understanding how to leverage numpy for handling the computations required by neural networks more efficiently.
+Building on the first version, this implementation uses numpy to handle computations more efficiently

-**- VAE Using Keras:**
+#### Variational Autoencoder with PyTorch
-  The final section showcases an implementation of a Variational Autoencoder (VAE), a more advanced neural network model, using the keras library.
-This part aims to dive into modern neural network architectures and how high-level libraries like keras can simplify the development of complex models.
+A more advanced assignment exploring Variational Autoencoders.